CIPROFLOXACIN- ciprofloxacin injection, solution, concentrate

 HIGHLIGHTS OF PRESCRIBING INFORMATION

-These highlights do not include all the information needed to use Ciprofloxacin safely and effectively.
-See full prescribing information for Ciprofloxacin.
+These highlights do not include all the information needed to use CIPROFLOXACIN INJECTION safely and effectively.
+See full prescribing information for CIPROFLOXACIN INJECTION.

 Initial U.S. Approval: 2006